Employee Spotlight - Matti

 If you could switch jobs with anyone else at RE2 for one day, whose job would you want and why?

-Andrew Davison, Principal Software Engineer.
-That guy gets to tinker with a lot of firmware.
+Andrew Davison, Director of Software Engineering.
+That guy gets to work on a lot of firmware.

 Where did you go to school/receive your training and (if applicable) what was your major?
 Which course was most relevant to your work at RE2?

 I went to RIT for Computer Engineering Technology.
-Course material most relevant to my work would be circuit theory and electronics.
+Course material most relevant to my work would be circuit theory, electronics, programming with C++, and embedded systems design.

 What task(s) would you most like to see a robotic arm perform?